DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret: The DTR Bandit Problem

-\paragraph{Positive-definiteness of Design Matrices.} Our last assumption focuses on the positive-definiteness of design matrices in both stages, and we pay special attention to those decision regions where arm $a$ is optimal by a margin.
-Our \cref{assumption: diversity} is closely related to Assumption $(A3)$ in \citet{goldenshluger2013linear} and Assumptions $3$ and $EC.1$ in \citet{bastani2019online}.
+\paragraph{Positive-definiteness of Design Matrices.} Our last assumption is the positive-definiteness of design matrices in both stages, and we focus on decision regions where arm $a$ is optimal by a margin.
+Our \cref{assumption: diversity} is closely related to asumption $(A3)$ in \citet{goldenshluger2013linear} and assumptions $3$ and $EC.1$ in \citet{bastani2020online}.